 - Tap on the sleep icon

-- Scroll down and check out your sleep stats, including your sleep score, actual sleep time, and your weekly average sleep time.
+- Scroll down and check your sleep stats, including your sleep score, actual sleep time, and weekly average sleep time.
 Keep scrolling to see all the information.

-If it’s all working as intended, you should see all of your sleep stats in detail.
-Your Samsung Galaxy watch tracks 4 stages in your sleep: awake, REM, light sleep, and deep sleep.
+You should see your sleep stats in detail if it works as intended.
+Your Samsung Galaxy watch tracks four stages in your sleep: awake, REM, light sleep, and deep sleep.